 Brunel’s Great Eastern was the one was built on the Thames.
 Started in 1858, it was so big it had to be slid sideways into the river from its Millwall mooring.
 It was not only the world’s biggest ship at the time, but it maintained that status for nearly 40 years.

-The one that was broken up on the Thames was the Chatham-built Temeraire, now known universally as the Fighting Temeraire because of J M W Turner’s iconic painting (above) showing the ship being pulled by a tug boat for demolition at Beaston’s breaking yard at Rotherhithe.
-Local mudlark Alan Murphy assures me that the painting must have been executed at the end of Beaston’s yard, facing a bend in the river.
+The one that was broken up on the Thames was the Chatham-built Temeraire, now known universally as the Fighting Temeraire because of J M W Turner’s iconic painting (above) showing the ship being pulled by a tug boat for demolition at Beatson’s breaking yard at Rotherhithe.
+Local mudlark Alan Murphy assures me that the painting must have been executed at the end of Beatson’s yard, facing a bend in the river.

 Turner, of course, used artistic licence to make his point.
 The ship was towed by two tugs, not one, and did not have such stately masts as in the painting.
 And it was day time when it arrived, not night time.
 But strict accuracy would have deprived Turner’s work of its iconic hint about the sunset of Empire.